 Denver has sports teams in the five major professional sports, hockey, basketball, football, soccer and baseball.
 They also boasts two professional lacrosse teams, rugby, and three division 1 college teams, CU, CSU and DU.

-No matter what the season, you can find a game to catch live.
+No matter what the season, you can find a game to catch live at Denver’s numerous stadiums.
 Mile High Stadium is home to the NFL’s Denver Broncos and comes alive with screaming fans from September to December.
-That’s the same time the Pepsi Center gets going with Avalanche of NHL and Nuggets of NBA, except the action goes until April.
+That’s the same time the Ball Arena gets going with Avalanche of NHL and Nuggets of NBA, except the action goes until April.
 Rapids of MSL play at Dick’s Sporting Goods Park from April to September, a similar time slot shared by MLS’s Rockies at Coors Field.

 42 of these…State Parks

 With over forty to choose from, there’s a state park that has what you want.
 Stay the night at a lakeside, forested campsites in Mancos or rent a mountaintop cabin at Golden Gate Canyon.